scoobaroo/rails-debugging/exercises/exercise0.md

 # Pry Setup

-Let's first make sure you have pry:
+First, make sure you have pry:

 ```bash
 gem install pry
 ```

-Next let's setup pry to use *your favorite editor*.
+Next, set up pry to use *your favorite editor*.
-1) open ~/.pryrc in your editor.  (create it if necessary: `touch ~/.pryrc`)
+1) Open ~/.pryrc in your editor.  (create it if necessary: `touch ~/.pryrc`)
-2) add a line like below but replace `vim` with the command you use to start your favorite editor.
+2) Add a line to configure your editor.
+Replace `vim` with the command you use to start your favorite editor.
 ```bash
 Pry.config.editor = "vim"
 ```

-**Important**: If you use a GUI editor make sure you configure it to *wait*.
+**Important**: If you use a GUI editor, make sure you configure pry to *wait*.
 If you don't do this pry will not re-read the file and incorporate it's changes.

 For example if you use `subl`: `Pry.config.editor = 'subl -w'` For example if you use `atom`: `Pry.config.editor = 'atom -w'`

-At this point pry should be working for you.
+At this point, pry should be working for you in the command line.

 # Check